WHAT IS IT?

 As a member of the Brock University CLC Team, you are committing to:

-- Participating in weekly team training sessions, about 2 hours/week, starting the week of January 13 through to the competition on April 3 *
+- Participating in weekly team training sessions, about 2 hours/week, from January until the event in April

 - Completing occasional readings – no more than 30 minutes/week

-Over this four-month period, the team will meet for 2 hours weekly, with campus coaches, to learn and practice the CLC curriculum, which includes topics such as:
+Over this four-month period, the team will meet weekly, with campus coaches, to learn and practice the CLC curriculum, which includes topics such as:

 - creative problem solving,